grumply/purehs.org/static/packages/pure-css/package.md

 This package implements a core DSL to embed dynamically generated CSS into Pure.hs applications.

-This package is generally used alongside [pure-styles](/packages/pure-styles/latest) and [pure-theme](/packages/pure-theme/latest) for a convenient styling and themeing experience.
+This package is generally used alongside [pure-styles](/packages/pure-styles/latest) and [pure-theme](/packages/pure-theme/latest) for a convenient styling and theming experience.

 You probably don't need to include this package as a dependency of your project, as it is exported from the meta packages [pure](/packages/pure/latest) and [pure-elm](/packages/pure-elm/latest).